AI-Hypercomputer/JetStream/experimental/jax/README.md

 cd JetStream/experimental/jax

 pip install -r requirements.txt

+sudo apt update && sudo apt install git-lfs git lfs install git lfs pull

 ```

 Log in to the Hugging Face (make sure your account has the permission to access `meta-llama/Llama-2-7b-chat-hf`)

 ```
 huggingface-cli login
+export HF_HOME=/path/you/can/write/.cache/huggingface if you don't have access to /mnt/.cache

 ```